The64thGamer/cheeseepedia/content/y040estvd67mr6bc/content.md

 ### Current Whereabouts

 Nothing has been seen of the animatronic after its last seen appearance at the Sunnyvale, CA office.
-It is suspected the bot was destroyed during the corporate move to the {{< wiki-link "ShowBiz Pizza Time Corporate Office" >}} on Irving, TX in 1984, though since there is no confirmed reason for the bot's disappearance, it is unclear if the bot currently still exists in private hands or not.
+It is suspected the bot was destroyed during the corporate move to the [ShowBiz Pizza Time Corporate Office] on Irving, TX in 1984, though since there is no confirmed reason for the bot's disappearance, it is unclear if the bot currently still exists in private hands or not.

 ## Design